 Does this program lead to licensure?

-Our program is committed to teaching for social justice and disrupting inequality based in White supremacy, anti-Blackness, cis-heternormative patriarchy, ableism, and dominant English monolingualism.
+Our program is committed to teaching for social justice and disrupting inequality based in white supremacy, anti-Blackness, cis-heteronormative patriarchy, ableism, and dominant English monolingualism.

 - 8th-grade Civics Teacher